Open Bible Data Home About News OET Key

 Structure and Formatting

-This chapter gives instructions about how to offer a peace offering.
-In a similar fashion to Leviticus 1, here Yahweh provides options for sacrifices of peace offerings consisting of a bovine, whether male or female (3:1–5), or a flock animal, whether a lamb (3:6–11) or a goat (3:12–16).
-The chapter ends with an “enduring statute,” applicable to any Israelite, regardless of age or location.
-This statute entails the proscription of consuming any fat or blood (3:17).
-In outline form, the structure of chapter 3 is as follows: - 1) The Peace Offering (3:1–17) - I. Offering a bovine (3:1–5) - II.
-Offering a flock animal (3:6–16) - i. a sheep (3:6–11) - ii. a goat (3:12–16) - The proscription against eating blood or fat (3:17)
+This chapter gives laws about how an Israelite might offer a peace offering.
+In a similar fashion to the burnt offerings described in Leviticus 1, here Yahweh provides laws for sacrifices of peace offerings consisting of a bovine, whether male or female (3:1–5), or a flock animal, whether a lamb (3:6–11) or a goat (3:12–16).
+The chapter ends with an enduring statute, applicable to any Israelite, regardless of age or location.
+This statute forbids consuming any fat or blood (3:17).
+In outline form, the structure of Chapter 3 is as follows: 1) The peace offering (3:1–17) I. Offering a bovine (3:1–5) II.
+Offering a flock animal (3:6–16) i. a sheep (3:6–11) ii. a goat (3:12–16) III.
+Proscription against eating blood or fat (3:17)

 Consuming blood or fat

 Leviticus 3:17 prohibits any Israelite, regardless of age or location, from eating any fat or blood of any animal.
-Because the blood contained "the life" of the animal, it had the special ability to cleanse people, sacred objects, or sacred space from the impurity caused by sin.
-As such, Yahweh forbid the eating of any animal blood (see (7:26–27, (17:10–14, and (19:26).
+Because the blood contained the life of the animal, it had the special ability to cleanse people, sacred objects, or sacred space from the impurity caused by sin.
+As such, Yahweh forbade the eating of any animal blood.
+(See (7:26–27, (17:10–14, and (19:26.)
 While the reason for forbidding the consumption of fat is not given in this chapter, it is presumed that these choice portions of rich fat were especially coveted and so belonged exclusively to Yahweh.

 BI Lev 3:0 ©